 Advocacy Services

-Each package offers a different level of support for your child’s specific needs and conflict resolution process, not a different quality of service.
+Each package offers a different number of support hours for your child’s specific needs and conflict-resolution process, not a different quality of service.

 The difference is how much guidance and IEP/504 meeting support your family's needs over time.

-Each package includes a foundational document review and a set number of hours that may be used for coaching, meeting preparation, and IEP/504 meeting attendance.
+Each package includes a foundational document review and a set number of hours that may be used for coaching, meeting preparation, and attendance at IEP/504 meetings.

 Meeting attendance is optional and parent-directed.
 Each meeting attended uses 1 hour from the package.